STEMWithLou/STEM-Activities/README.md

 ##
 **ScienceKit.pdf**
 - 📄 [Science Kit Activity – Download PDF](./ScienceKit.pdf)
+- (Click the "download raw file" icon in the upper right of page)

 This document lists the materials needed to conduct three experiments and walks students through each on.